Croatia flotilla holidays

 The number of Croatia flotillas has reduced in recent years.
 This is more to do with changing regulations which make it hard for overseas operators to run yachts in Croatia, than because of any decline in interest.
 It is also essential for the skipper to hold a recognised qualification – it’s the law and checks are made!
 Of course skippers can be hired for those without qualifications.

 If you’ve previously sailed in Greece or Turkey, Croatia flotilla sailing has a surprise in store.
-Mooring fees are routinely charged in marinas, harbours and even on mooring buoys and can seem expensive (though compared to Italy or France they’re a bargain)!
+Mooring fees are routinely charged in marinas, harbours and even on mooring buoys and can seem expensive (though compared to Italy or France they’re not so bad)!

 In return, you will usually get shore power, toilet and shower blocks and often a restaurant, so Croatia flotillas are ideal for those who like their creature comforts.
 Not all marinas are featureless concrete monstrosities either – some are little more than a pontoon built around the edge of a bay.